siegelzero/constraint-solver/README.md

 ```

 Satisfier can be used to enumerate combinatorial structures.
-A *derangement* is a permutation that has no fixed points.
+For example, a *derangement* is a permutation that has no fixed points.
 We can enumerate the `44` derangements of the `5` symbols `0, 1, 2, 3, 4` as follows, using the `all_different` constraint to ensure that all variable values are distinct.
 ```python
 from satisfier.system import ConstraintSystem